 Selling my rings also meant I had some money to spend – so I splurged some of that extra cash on myself with a spa day and a nice dinner out.
 Spoiling myself, even just a little bit, gave me a much-needed boost of confidence.
 I managed to transform my rings – reminders of a past I no longer wanted to remember – into an opportunity to feel good about myself and remember that I am worth pampering once in a while.

 5. Accepted Help from Loved Ones

 Getting over my divorce also involved opening up about my experience with close friends and family.
 Although it was hard to talk about the breakup when I was experiencing it, my best friends stuck around and continued to support me after the divorce was finally over.
-With the worst of the drama behind me, I made an effort to open up to a small group of trusted friends and relatives who I knew were genuinely concerned about my wellbeing.
+With the worst of the drama behind me, I made an effort to open up to a small group of trusted friends and relatives who I knew were genuinely concerned about my well-being.

-I have several friends who have experienced divorce firsthand, so they understand the turmoil that my life had been during the whole process.
+I have several friends who have experienced divorce firsthand, so they understand the turmoil that my life had during the whole process.
 They were more than willing to forgive me for the months I was too busy to make plans and too stressed to discuss my situation.
-Finally opening up to my friends and family about my divorce reminded me that, even though my marriage ended, I still have many close relationships with people who value my presence in their lives.
+Finally, opening up to my friends and family about my divorce reminded me that, even though my marriage ended, I still have many close relationships with people who value my presence in their lives.

-My divorce doesn’t define me and I won’t let the past hold me back.
+My divorce doesn’t define me, and I won’t let the past hold me back.
 Moving on from my divorce has allowed me to focus on enjoying the present and planning for the future, which has greatly benefited my children as well as myself.
 I’ve stopped dwelling on the past and started looking forward to the future – which is looking brighter and more exciting every day.